-- that will require both planning consent and approval by the SuDS adoption body; the latter will approve surface water drainage proposals before any development can proceed. - 4.47 The key objective is that the development must wholly contain its own surface water drainage and must not lead to increased flood risk or water pollution in adjoining areas. - 4.48 As per the draft National SuDS Standards, a key principle is that wherever reasonably practicable; surface water run-off should be handled at source by the use of swales and drainage basins rather than by way of end-of-pipe systems further downstream. - the IBC Drainage Team to develop a broad, preliminary SuDS Strategy which calculated the likely area of land required for SuDS in each land parcel.
+- 4.46 The development of Ipswich Garden Suburb will be supported by an integrated sustainable drainage system (SuDS) / strategy that will require both planning consent and approval by the SuDS adoption body; the latter will approve surface water drainage proposals before any development can proceed. - 4.47 The key objective is that the development must wholly contain its own surface water drainage and must not lead to increased flood risk or water pollution in adjoining areas. - 4.48 As per the draft National SuDS Standards, a key principle is that wherever reasonably practicable; surface water run-off should be handled at source by the use of swales and drainage basins rather than by way of end-of-pipe systems further downstream. - the IBC Drainage Team to develop a broad, preliminary SuDS Strategy which calculated the likely area of land required for SuDS in each land parcel.
 The strategy includes road-side swales for all residential roads and strategic SuDS in open spaces, mainly in valley bottoms.